troettge/Research-NORRN/README.md

 There are currently three boards:
 - A general board keeping track of high level [Objectives & Key Results](https://github.com/users/troettge/projects/2) (only to be edited by coordinator)
 - The task management board for the project on the [Norway Open Research Survey](https://github.com/users/troettge/projects/1/views/1)
+- The task management board for the project on the [Jobbnorge.no Project](https://github.com/users/troettge/projects/5)
+- The task management board for the project on the [MoBa Project](https://github.com/users/troettge/projects/4)
 - A Miscellaneous board for issues that are not yet categorized into a project [Miscellaenous](https://github.com/users/troettge/projects/3/views/1)

 ### How to use the task management boards: